Who will speak for you?

 - more than two voting areas (wards) – new boundaries for each voting area would need to be determined.
 Voters would choose from candidates standing in the voting area in which they are registered on the electoral roll.

-- city-wide – there would be no wards, and voters would choose from all candidates standing across the whole city
+- 'at large' – there would be no wards, and voters would choose from all candidates standing across the whole city

 What are community boards all about?